 Top Spots to View Fall Foliage in Philadelphia

-Our picks for the best spots in the Philly region to see vivid fall foliage
+Our picks for the best spots in the Philly region to see vivid fall colors

 All across the Philadelphia region, the leaves are turning from summer green to a vibrant palate of fall reds, oranges and yellows.
 Grab the family and a picnic lunch and head out to make the most of the colors of the season.

-Explore our favorite parks, trails, off-the-beaten-path roads, wineries, museums to view the picturesque fall foliage the Philadelphia region, below.
+Explore our favorite parks, trails, off-the-beaten-path roads, wineries, museums and more and view the picturesque fall foliage the Philadelphia region.

 Fall Foliage Getaway

 There are many trees to see and beautiful acres to explore in the Philadelphia region, so turn your leaf-watching adventure into a fall weekend getaway.
 Warm up in the city’s top hotels with the Visit Philly Overnight Hotel Package and your car stays free.

 Philadelphia’s most artistic — and colorful — mile

 Surround yourself in fall's colors